JMSLab/BootstrapCensus/README.md

   - `derived/`: code for each paper
 - `output/`: estimates and replicates for each paper's objects of interest

 The structure and requirements of the repository follow [JMSLab/Template](https://github.com/JMSLab/Template/tree/e1fccecbf3b9dfc1c2479912cf3315cb9e6f9fe5).
 If you wish to run the code in the repository, please see the documentation there.
-Before running `scons` in this repository, execute `export PYTHONPATH=.`.

 ### Citations